Inside the Global Push to Make AI Safer and More Accountable

 • Bias and discrimination in automated decisions

-• Misinformation and deepfakes
+• AI-generated misinformation and deepfakes

-• Over-reliance on automated systems
+• Over-reliance on automated decision making

-• Security vulnerabilities and misuse by bad actors
+• Security vulnerabilities and malicious use cases

-Why Regulating AI Is So Difficult
+Why Regulating Artificial Intelligence Is So Challenging

 Risk-Based Regulation